mebauer/duckdb-fema-nfip/README.md

 ![figures/count-claims-map](figures/count-claims-map.png)
+Figure xx.
+Number of NFIP Claims by State.

 ![figures/count-claims-norm-map](figures/count-claims-norm-map.png)
+Figure xx.
+Number of NFIP Claims Normalized by State Area.

 # 1. Introduction
 I've been enjoying [DuckDB](https://duckdb.org/) for the past few weeks, particularly how smooth the Python API feels.
 With its impressive speed and friendly SQL interface, analyzing moderately large datasets within a Jupyter Notebook is almost effortless.
 This project aims to demonstrate just how excited I am to use and to learn more about this incredible tool.